iotaledger/introduction-docs/docs/firefly/verify_download.md

   sha256sum ~/Downloads/firefly-desktop-1.0.0.AppImage
   ```

-3. Compare your SHA256 hash with the one in the [release notes](https://github.com/iotaledger/firefly/releases) and make sure that they match
+3. Compare your SHA256 hash with the one in the [release notes](https://github.com/iotaledger/firefly/releases) and make sure that they match.

-### Verify the code signature
+### Verify the Code Signature

-1. Download the .asc and .gpg files in the Assets section of the [release notes](https://github.com/iotaledger/firefly/releases)
+1. Download the .asc and .gpg files in the Assets section of the [release notes](https://github.com/iotaledger/firefly/releases).

-2. Import the Firefly GPG key from keyserver.ubuntu.com
+2. Import the Firefly GPG key from keyserver.ubuntu.com.

     ```bash
     gpg --keyserver keyserver.ubuntu.com --recv 466385BD0B40D9550F93C04746A440CCE5664A64